z4pu/tcp_to_tls/README.md

 # Introduction

-Simple client and server programs that run:
+Simple toy client and server programs to show how OpenSSL can be used to secure connections.
+These run:
 -   with UDP
 -   with DTLS
 -   with TCP
 -   with TLS
 -   with SCTP (using connected client socket)
 -   with SCTP (using the original server socket)
+-   with SCTP and TLS (using connected client socket)
+-   with SCTP and TLS (using the original server socket)

 ## Installation requirements